element-plus/element-plus/docs/en-US/component/cascader.md

 ## Select any level of options

 In single selection, only the leaf nodes can be checked, and in multiple selection, check parent nodes will lead to leaf nodes be checked eventually.
-When enable this feature, it can make parent and child nodes unlinked and you can select any level of options.
+When enable this feature, it can make parent and child nodes unlinked alazyloadnd you can select any level of options.

 :::demo Set `props.checkStrictly = true` to make checked state of a node not affects its parent nodes and child nodes, and then you can select any level of options.